 Medications for Mania: Currently FDA approved: lithium (Eskalith or Lithobid), divalproex sodium (Depakote), carbamazepine (Tegretol), olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel), ziprasidone (Geodon), aripiprazole (Abilify).

 Medications for bipolar depression: Currently FDA approved: combination of olanzapine and fluoxetine (Symbyax).
+The FDA just approved larisadone or Latuda which is working very well in treating bipolar depression.

 Medications for preventing (or delaying) recurrence: Currently FDA approved: lithium (Eskalith or Lithobid), lamotrigine (Lamictal), olanzapine (Zyprexa), and aripiprazole (Abilify).